Quality statement 3: Confirming a diagnosis of miscarriage

 Equality and diversity considerations

-When offering a repeat transvaginal ultrasound scan, healthcare professionals should provide information about the scan that is sensitive to the woman's religious, ethnic or cultural needs and takes into account whether the woman has learning disabilities, or difficulties in communication or reading.
-Women provided with information should have access to an interpreter or advocate if needed.
+When offering a repeat transvaginal ultrasound scan, healthcare professionals should provide information about the scan that is sensitive to the person's religious, ethnic or cultural needs and takes into account whether they have learning disabilities, or difficulties in communication or reading.

-If a transvaginal ultrasound scan is unacceptable to the woman, healthcare professionals should offer a transabdominal ultrasound scan and explain the limitations of this method.
+If the person does not wish to undergo a transvaginal ultrasound scan, healthcare professionals should offer a transabdominal ultrasound scan and explain the limitations of this method.

-All women should have the option to be examined by a female member of staff if requested.
-This may be particularly important for women from certain cultural or religious groups.
+There should be an option to be examined by a female member of staff if requested.
+This may be particularly important for people from certain cultural or religious groups.